IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 Shattering perceptions of chemistry

-Northern Ireland students are attending their first research event at Queen’s University Belfast to kick-start their research investigating specialist chemicals to create greener fragrances.
+Northern Ireland students visit Queen’s University Belfast to kick-start greener fragrance research.

 Give students the tools to achieve